-five years through 2021 masks the fund's more consistent performance.
+Night Owl's 0.82 correlation with the market over the past five years through 2021 masks the fund's more consistent So Kim again started selling, ending May 2022 with nearly performance.
 Its worst drawdown (-13.5%) is 6 percentage points better than the market's and its 5-year Sharpe Ratio of 1.35 tops the market's by 21 bps.